Skip to content

 🌺

-Visit during Guelaguetza (late July) for free
+Visit during Guelaguetza (late July) for free shows

 The Guelaguetza festival in late July is Oaxaca's biggest annual event — indigenous communities from all 8 regions dance and perform in traditional dress.
-The main stadium show costs $30–80, but free viewings happen in the Cerro del Fortín amphitheatre on the same days.
+The main stadium show costs $30–80, but free viewings happen at the Cerro del Fortín amphitheatre on the same days.

 📱

-Download WhatsApp numbers for colectivos before arrival
+Download WhatsApp numbers for colectivos

 Many shared colectivo operators in Oaxaca now coordinate via WhatsApp groups.
 Ask at your hostel or hotel for the current numbers for Monte Albán and Hierve el Agua colectivos.
-This gives you real-time departure times and avoids waiting at stand.
+This gives you real-time departure times and avoids waiting at the stand.

 🏺